SJDiggs/Blackjack-21-game/planning.md

 ## General rules/assumptions:
 - Turn based logic --> player response until selecting stay, dealer response until selecting stay
-- Player will win $50 if they win the round
+- Player will win $100 if they win the round
 - Player must click "Stay" to end their turn
 - Only 1 deck is in play (52 cards), no Jokers
 - There are only 4 cards selectable for each suite (i.e. 4x Aces, 4x 2's, 4x Queens, etc)
+- There will be a maximum of 7 hits available for the player and dealer
+- A player cannot leave the game once the hand is dealt

 ## (Player)